Ensuring your website is easy to navigate is well … critical.

 There is a growing movement towards minimizing your navigation options, and this is a GOOD thing.
 (You should absolutely do this too).

-My about page, contact page, FAQ, etc., are of course important pages to have available on my website, but these aren’t about to grow my business anytime soon in the ways the others would, so they’re linked down in the footer, and from links within the page content on my site.
+My ‘Contact’, ‘Hiring’, ‘Student Login,’ ‘FAQ’ etc. are of course important pages to have available on my website, but these aren’t about to grow my business anytime soon in the ways the others would, so they’re linked down in the footer, and from links within the page content on my site.

-Tip: Also note, you can take your ‘home’ page out of your navigation.
+Oh, and you can go ahead and take your ‘home’ page right out of your navigation.
 Everyone these days knows to click on your logo to get back to the home page, so it’s just wasted space and clutter really.

 With your car and your website, cleaner is better!
 (Personal clean car enthusiast right here.)